fclorenzo/pkreborn-access/README.md

 2. Press **Shift + K**.
 3. Enter a new name (e.g., "Healing Machine") and an optional note.
 4. The event will now appear with this name in your list.
-5. You can filter for these by pressing **O** until you hear "Filter set to Notes".

 ### Creating Points of Interest (PoIs)